 Each Member and CNCP shall notify the Executive Secretary of its chosen means of reporting (option (a) or (b) under paragraph 9) before the Commission VMS is activated.

-The Commission shall develop rules and procedures for the operation of the Commission VMS taking into account the provisions of Annex 1, including, inter alia:

-measures to prevent tampering; and

-use and release of data for purposes within scope of the Convention.

-Security standards of the SPRFMO Commission VMS data shall be developed by the Commission, consistent with confidentiality provisions of the Data Standards CMM 02-2017 (Data Standards).

 All Member and CNCP fishing vessels required to report to the SPRFMO Commission VMS shall use a functioning ALC that complies with the Commission’s minimum standards for ALCs in Annex 1.

-The Commission shall, as soon as practicable, agree on the roles and responsibilities of fishing vessels, Members, CNCPs and the Commission Secretariat for the operation of the Commission VMS.

-All Members, CNCPs and the Secretariat shall manage VMS data in accordance with the Security and Confidentiality Requirements in Annex 2.
+All Members, CNCPs and the Secretariat shall manage VMS data in accordance with the Security and Confidentiality Requirements in Annex 2 of this CMM.

-The Commission shall review the requirements for accessing VMS data for inclusion in this CMM at its annual meeting in 2018.

-Procedure in case of Manual Reporting
+PROCEDURE FOR MANUAL REPORTING

-In the event of failure of automatic reporting, the procedure outlined in Annex 3 of this measure shall apply.
+In the event of failure of automatic reporting, the procedure outlined in Annex 3 of this CMM shall apply.